3.1. Naming Conventions#

 Package#

-Python packages should have short, all-lowercase names, and the use of underscores is discouraged.
-Examples:
+• Python packages should have short, all-lowercase names, and the use of underscores is discouraged.
+Examples: mypackage

 Module#

-Modules should have short, all-lowercase names.
+• Modules should have short, all-lowercase names.
 Underscores can be used in the module name if it improves readability.
-Example:
+Example: module_name

 Constant#

-Constants are usually defined on a module level and written in all capital letters with underscores separating words.
-Examples:
+• Constants are usually defined on a module level and written in all capital letters with underscores separating words.
+Examples: MAX_OVERFLOW

 Variable#

-Variable names should be short but descriptive.
+• Variable names should be short but descriptive.
 Single-character variable names and meaningless variable names should be avoided.
-Examples:
+Examples: player_name, score, etc.

 Function#

-Function names should be lowercase, with underscores for readability.
-They should be in the form of
+• Function names should be lowercase, with underscores for readability.
+They should be in the form of verb + noun, but either can be omitted if it is obvious from the context.
+Examples: get_score, print_message

 Class#